code-iai/ROSIntegration/README.md

 This plugin is currently mainly maintained for Unreal Engine 4.
 Even though functionality might work under UE5, we see UE4 as a first class citizen on our master branch.

-_Note from Yasja: Edited TCPConnection.cpp to compile on UE5 (tested on linux only)_

 ## Description

 This Plugin contains the basic data structures to enable the user to communicate with a running roscore.